 A toilet that runs constantly due to a leak is not only annoying but can be a big waste of water.
-In fact, a leaky toilet can waste up to 200 gallons of water a day.
+In fact, a leaky toilet can waste hundreds or even thousands of gallons of water a day.
 Toilet leaks are the most common type of leaks at home, so it’s worth taking a few minutes to check your toilets for leaks and repair as needed.

 Meet John the Running Toilet

 We’re excited to introduce John the Running Toilet as the newest member of our water conservation team.
-John will be appearing at home games of the San Rafael Pacifics baseball team throughout the summer as a reminder to save water by finding and fixing toilet leaks.
-Between innings, kids will have a chance to chase down John in a challenge to stop the running toilet.
+John is appearing at home games of the San Rafael Pacifics baseball team throughout the summer as a reminder to save water by finding and fixing toilet leaks.
+Between innings, kids have a chance to chase down John in a challenge to stop the running toilet.

 Testing your toilets for leaks